-Connect 1/4" copper tube between the condensing unit and the Valve Control Unit (V/CU).
-Multiple plate hook-ups should be assembled as indicated by the specific diagram provided.
+Connect 1/4" copper tube between the condensing unit and the planned location of the RFD.
+Continue with 1/4" to the expansion valve.
+Multiple plate hook-ups should be assemble as indicated by the specific diagram provided.

-A 1/2" line connects the valve unit to the compressor.
+A 3/8" line connects the valve unit to the compressor.

-If possible, run the 1/4" liquid line in contact with the 1/2" line.
+If possible, run the 1/4" liquid line in contact with 3/8" suction line.
 This will be insulated in proper sequence.

-Support the tubing (every 12 to 18 inches) as necessary with tie wraps, after leak checking and insulating.
+Support the tubing (every 12 to 18 inches) as necessary with tie wraps